DennisVargas/auction-app/README.md

 # Auction App v1.0

-## created by: Dennis Vargas, Amy Phillips and Chris Feener

 > An auction app with search and bid features.
+Completed as a group I learned database design, testing, validation, and implementation.

 # directions